 The methods based on redox reaction between permanganate (CPM and DPH) in acidic medium for method A and alkaline medium in method B. In method A a known excess of KMnO4 added to CPM and DPH in acidic H2SO4medium, the determination of the residual oxidant by measuring its absorbance at 550 nm.
 At 550 nm absorbance decrease in with respect to the blank was taken as the measure of CPM and DPH concentration.
 In method B resulting from the reduction of KMnO4by CPM and DPH in basic NaOH medium, it was measured at 610 nm and related to CPM and DPH concentration.
 The possible reaction scheme of both the methods is given in Scheme.
 1.

-Scheme-1 reaction schemes for method A and Method B Scheme 1: reaction schemes for method A and Method B
+Scheme 1: reaction schemes for method A and Method B Click here to View scheme |

 Method A (oxidation with KMnO4)

 A preliminary experiment was performed for permanganate to determine the concentration, which can give absorbance maxima at 550 nm and in H2SO4mediumand found to be 50 μg / ml (0.0423 absorbance units).
 It was found that different concentrations of CPM and DPH reacted with 0.6 μg / ml KMnO4 in H2SO4 medium, and after the contact time elapsed, the residual permanganate absorbance was measured and related to CPM and DPH concentration.
-When KMnO(0.6μg / ml) was reacted with varying concentrations of CPM and DPH, the former was consumed in proportion to CPM and DPH concentration and there was a fall in the concentration of KMnO4 by the decreasing absorbance values at 550 nm with increase in the CPM and DPH concentration.
+When KMnO4 (0.6μg / ml) was reacted with varying concentrations of CPM and DPH, the former was consumed in proportion to CPM and DPH concentration and there was a fall in the concentration of KMnO4 by the decreasing absorbance values at 550 nm with increase in the CPM and DPH concentration.
 This was shown in figure 3 and figure 4.
 The evaluation of the linear range over which the method is applicable to the determination of CPM and DPH.
 Since oxidation with permanganate are usually performed in H2SO4 medium.
 Experiments were performed with H2SO4 concentrations in the range 0.5-2.0 M, absorbance maximum were observed within the range of the study.
 Hence 2.0 ml of 2M H2SO4 was fixed as optimum.
 For the recommended method the reaction time selected was fixed by carrying out the experiment using 10 μg / mlCPM and DPH.
 Maximum absorbance was obtained in 15 min and it remained constant for the next 25 min at room temperature.

-Figure 3: Spectrophotometric calibration curve for CPM method A
+Figure 3: Spectrophotometric calibration curve for CPM method A |

-Figure 4: Spectrophotometric calibration curve for DPH method A
+Figure 4: Spectrophotometric calibration curve for DPH method A |

 Calibration graphs were plotted from five points of the concentration 2.5-20 μg/ ml for both the methods A and B. For method A Beer’s law was obeyed in inverse manner.
 Furthermore, the linear relationship between absorbance and concentration is supported by high values of correlation coefficient.